CrackerCat/ReZygisk/README.md

-# Zygisk Next
+# ReZygisk

-Standalone implementation of Zygisk, providing Zygisk API support for KernelSU and a replacement of Magisk's built-in Zygisk.
+ReZygisk is a fork of Zygisk Next by Dr-TSNG, which is a standalone implementation of Zygisk, providing Zygisk API support for KernelSU, Magisk and futurely APatch.

+It aims at the re-write of Zygisk Next to C, allowing also a more efficient and faster implementation of the Zygisk API with a more permissive license.

+## Features

+- Open Source

+## Dependencies

+- TODOd

+## Installation

+WIP, do not install yet.

+## Usage

+WIP

+## Support

+Any question related to ReZygisk or other PerformanC projects can be made in [PerformanC's Discord server](https://discord.gg/uPveNfTuCJ).

-## Requirements
+## Contribution

-### General

-+ No multiple root implementation installed

-### KernelSU

-+ Minimal KernelSU version: 10940
-+ Minimal KernelSU Manager (ksud) version: 11424
-+ Kernel has full SELinux patch support

-### Magisk

-+ Minimal version: 26402
-+ Built-in Zygisk turned off
+It is mandatory to follow the PerformanC's [contribution guidelines](https://github.com/PerformanC/contributing) to contribute to ReZygisk.
+Following its Security Policy, Code of Conduct and syntax standard.

-## Compatibility
+## License

-`PROCESS_ON_DENYLIST` cannot be flagged correctly for isolated processes on Magisk DenyList currently.

-Zygisk Next only guarantees the same behavior of Zygisk API, but will NOT ensure Magisk's internal features.
+ReZygisk is licensed majoritaly under GPL, by Dr-TSNG, but also BSD 2-Clause License.
+You can read more about it on [Open Source Initiative](https://opensource.org/licenses/BSD-2-Clause).